 - Spirit?
 That’s our bailiwick.
 The more difficult the assignment, the more willingly we embrace it.

 Ghostwriters can be a godsend.
 The idea may be haunting but the reality—not so much.
-A ghost can be your best friend, and you can save time and lost revenue, because you could have been out and about with clients or making a strong impression with prospects through publishing expertly written words.
+A ghost can be your best friend, and you can save time and lost revenue because you could be with clients or make a strong impression with prospects through publishing expertly written words.